 As with the Conservative Party chapter, there is a fair amount of quite superficial analysis, with a lot of empirical material retrofitted to appear ‘populist’.
 This is rooted in a poorly worked-out conception of populism, and sloppy argumentation (i.e., a failure to methodically and rigorously apply the concept).
 There needs to be a clearer link between empirical and theoretical material, more engagement with counter-arguments, more awareness of theoretical disputes, etc. Too often, the methodology boils down to: here is what I think are the main elements of populism; here is some people saying some stuff that, at least on the surface, resembles support for these key elements; these people are therefore populists.

-A key concern that we discussed in the viva was that the empirical material had a connection that was too loose to populism.
-Taking this on board I reassessed the full body of data that I collated and took a stricter focus upon ensuring that the data matches the populism theory.
-Consequently, I have removed many codes that had a weak or even unfounded connection to the theoretical measures of populism.
+A key concern that we discussed in the viva was that the connection between empirical material and populism theory is too loose.
+Taking this into account, I have reassessed the full body of data that I had collated, with a stricter focus on ensuring that the data aligns with populism theory.
+Consequently, I removed many codes that had a weak or even unfounded connection to the theoretical measures of populism.

-The next step was to improve the write up and to remove any link to poorly fitting discourse that does not link to the theory.
-I completed this by a thorough read through and made many amendments to improve the connection to the theory and populism literature.
-I also consider some counter-arguments and focus on contradictions between the findings and the populism literature to ensure that it is a reasoned argument through the analysis.
+I then improved the write-up to remove any link between poorly fitting discourse and the theory.
+I also considered some counterarguments and focused on the contradictions between the findings and the populism literature to ensure that the argument was reasoned throughout the analysis.
 The case study for Labour should now be more robust and have a stronger connection to the framework.

-I also outline differences to populism, such as the lack of charismatic features or performance for the more pragmatic populism of Milliband, but also pay attention to non-populist elements such as Corbyn’s support for the cultural high on education.
-Therefore, there is clear nuance in the write up and shows that the party are not entirely populist.
+I also outline the differences within Labour's populist discourse.
+Variation includes the high levels of populism for Corbyn, particularly in the 2019 election, as well as the lack of charismatic features or performance in the pragmatic populism of Miliband.
+I also pay attention to non-populist elements, such as Corbyn’s support for the cultural high on education.
+Therefore, there is a clear nuance in the write-up that shows the party is not entirely populist and considers the data holistically, with a deep connection to the theory on populism and anti-populism.

 Some of the arguments are slightly tenuous.
 E.g., the notion that celeb endorsements in 2015 (Coogan, Freeman, etc) represented at attempt to connect with ‘the people’—the trust is literally the opposite!
 These celebs were easily articulated as ‘luvvies’.
 Likewise, football is hardly a working class sport these days, and so shouldn’t necessarily be counted as evidence of ‘cultural low’ appeals.

-I agree that the celebrity endorsements are not populist, and this should be reflected in the write up of the Labour analysis.
-I have returned to this section 3.2.1 for Labour and tried to make it clearer that the use of celebrities as a focal point of Labour appeals links more to anti-populism.
-I elaborate upon this and how taking focus away from the leader and towards celebrities challenges a populist discourse as many in Britain consider celebrities to be part of the elite.
+I agree that celebrity endorsements are not populist, and this should be reflected in the write-up of the Labour analysis.
+I have returned to section 3.2.1 for Labour and attempted to clarify that the use of celebrities as a focal point of Labour appeals is more closely linked to anti-populism.
+I outline how taking the focus away from the leader and towards celebrities challenges a populist discourse, as many in Britain consider celebrities to be part of the elite.